cylc/cylc-doc/src/tutorial/runtime/configuration-consolidation/jinja2.rst

 ======

-`Jinja2`_ is a templating language often used in web design with some similarities to python.
+`Jinja2`_ is a templating language often used in web design, with some similarities to Python.
 It can be used to make a workflow definition more dynamic.